GePrasetyo/Unity-Majinfwork/README.md

 # 🎮 Majingari Framework

-The Majingari Framework is a modular foundation designed to streamline game initialization, player management, and cross-scene referencing.
+The Majingari Framework is a modular foundation designed to streamline game initialization, player management.
 It is built using patterns familiar to Unreal Engine developers, providing a structured approach to Unity development

 ---